selfishprimate/gerillass-docs/content/docs/circle.md

 ---
 title: "Circle"
-site_title: "Circle Sass Mixin"
+page_title: "Circle Sass Mixin"
-site_description: "Circle Sass Mixin helps you to create a perfect circle shape in CSS and Sass."
+page_description: "Circle Sass Mixin helps you to create a perfect circle shape in CSS and Sass."
 ---

 # Circle